mokagio/mokacoding/_posts/2014-01-02-2013-retrospectives-and-2014-propositions.md

 - Productivity
 ---

 2013 has been a very dense year for me, full on new experiences and challenges.
-I've grown a lot this year.
-Here I'm gonna try to do a quick *retrospective* on 2013, in full agile fashion.
+I can really say I've grown a lot during year.
+In this post I'm gonna try to do a quick *retrospective* on 2013, in full agile fashion.
 Finally I'm gonna set some expectations for 2014.

 ##Retrospectives on 2013

 ###What's been good

 ####Love it or leave it!
-I was able to overcome some fears and leave [Memrise](http://memrise.com), my first job and first love in London, when I realized I wasn't loving the job anymore, and that my work there was teaching me less and less things week after week.
-Although I have to admit that to change job in a city like London, where the market is vibrant, and developers receive many emails a week from recruiters you don't really need to be brave, just smart.
+I was able to overcome some fears and leave [Memrise](http://memrise.com), my first job and first love in London, when I realized I wasn't loving it anymore, and that my work there was teaching me less and less things week after week.
+Although I have to admit that to change job in a city like London, where the market is so vibrant, and developers receive many emails a week from recruiters you don't really need to be brave, just smart.

 ####Podcasts and Screencasts
-In the last quarter of the year I decided to optimize those dead moments of my day like walking to work or eating trying to learn a bit of stuff in a chilled way.
+In the last quarter of the year I decided to optimize those dead moments of my day, like walking to work or eating, trying to learn a bit of stuff in a chilled way.
 I therefore started following a number of [podcasts](http://www.mokacoding.com/2013/11/20/podcasts.html) and screencasts about technology, mainly iOS and Ruby.
-I think it's a good way to keep my mind busy and pick up some good things without really focusing on studying.
-It's also a healthier alternative to watching Dexter at dinner time and getting caught into the episodes till 3 in the morning!
+It's a good way to keep my mind busy and pick up some good things without really focusing.
+It's also an healthier alternative to watching Dexter at dinner time and getting caught into the episodes till 3 in the morning!

 ####Standing desk
-At the beginning of the year, thanks to the example of my colleague Adam, I picked up the habit of working standing.
+At the beginning of the year, thanks to the example of my colleague [Adam](http://adamj.eu), I picked up the habit of working standing.
 It's amazing!
 Not a back pain or a position problem, and I always feel very energetic!
-Plus [_"Standing on Weekdays Burns Calories Like Running 10 Marathons a Year!"_](http://lifehacker.com/standing-for-3-hours-a-day-on-weekdays-is-like-running-1447078889)
+Plus... [_"Standing on Weekdays Burns Calories Like Running 10 Marathons a Year!"_](http://lifehacker.com/standing-for-3-hours-a-day-on-weekdays-is-like-running-1447078889)

 ###What could be improved

 ####Reading books and blog posts
 The internet is full of resources and informations, and so are the libraries.
 When 2013 started I wanted to read many technical books and blogs.
-I've skimmed through a handful of technical books, and except for [NSHipster](http://nshipster.com/) and [objc.io](http://objc.io) I mainly just filled my [Pocket](http://getpocket.com) read it later list.
+I've skimmed through a handful of technical books, and except for [NSHipster](http://nshipster.com/) and [objc.io](http://objc.io) I mainly just put links in my [Pocket](http://getpocket.com) read it later list, without picking them out anymore.

 ####Looking at the source code
 I believe looking at the source code of libraries you're using is really important for two reasons, first because it provides a better understanding of how things work, second because it's usually a good way to pick up good coding styles.
 That said I spent most of 2013 looking at the source code of a library only when something didn't work properly.